-- Provide oversight and approve the appropriateness of the risk management framework and internal control systems that identify the risks facing the Company. - Determining the nature and extent of the principal risks the Company faces and quantifying the amount of risk it is willing to take in achieving its strategic objectives i.e. setting its risk appetites - Agreeing how the principal risks should be managed or mitigated to reduce the likelihood of their incidence or their impact - Ensuring that appropriate culture and reward systems have been embedded throughout the Company - Monitoring and reviewing the risk management and internal control systems, and the management's process of monitoring and reviewing, and satisfying itself that they are functioning effectively, and that corrective action is being taken where necessary - Ensuring the Company has sound internal and external information and communication processes and taking responsibility for external communication on risk management and internal control.
+- providing oversight and approving the appropriateness of the risk management framework and internal control systems that identify the risks facing the Company; - determining the nature and extent of the principal risks the Company faces and quantifying the amount of risk it is willing to take in achieving its strategic objectives (i.e. setting its risk appetites); - agreeing how the principal risks should be managed or mitigated to reduce the likelihood of their occurrence or their impact; - ensuring that appropriate culture and reward systems have been embedded throughout the Company; - monitoring and reviewing the risk management and internal control systems, and the management's process of monitoring and reviewing, and satisfying itself that they are functioning effectively, and that corrective action is taken where necessary; and - ensuring the Company has sound internal and external information and communication processes and taking responsibility for external communication on risk management and internal control.

 The Board is responsible for overseeing the Company's system of internal control.
-The Board Risk Committees and the Audit Committees are established as full committees of the Board, and they include at least two independent Non-Executive Directors.
-Each appointed Committee works with management to oversee processes and procedures in order to provide an appropriate control environment in line with the responsibilities delegated to them from the Board and set out in the respective Terms of Reference.
+The Board Risk Committee and the Audit Committee are established as full committees of the Board, and they include at least two independent non-executive directors.
+Each of those Committees works with management to oversee processes and procedures to provide an appropriate control environment in line with the responsibilities delegated to them from the Board and set out in their respective Terms of Reference.